-The Bonds are being issued pursuant to a vote of the Governor and Council under Chapter 6-A of the New Hampshire Revised Statutes Annotated ("RSA") and various other laws.
-Proceeds from the sale of the Bonds are expected to be used to finance all or a portion of the costs of various capital projects of the State, and to pay issuance costs.
+The Bonds are being issued pursuant to a vote of the Governor and Council under Chapter 6-A of the New Hampshire Revised Statutes Annotated ("RSA") and certain other laws of the State.
+Proceeds from the sale of the Series A Bonds are expected to be used to provide for the current and advance refunding of the general obligation bonds described in Appendix C (the "Refunded Bonds") and to pay issuance costs of the Series A Bonds.
+Proceeds from the sale of the Series B Bonds are expected to be used to finance all or a portion of the costs of various capital projects of the State, and to pay issuance costs of the Series B Bonds.